makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 ### Connection

-Per default, the command will backup the database from the default DBAL connection.
+By default, the command will backup the database from the default DBAL connection.

 You can choose to backup a database from another connection with `--connection` option: